apify/crawlee/README.md

     browserName: String,

     // Indicates whether the browser should be opened in headless mode (i.e. without windows).
-    // By default, this value is generated based on the APIFY_HEADLESS environment variable.
+    // By default, this value is based on the APIFY_HEADLESS environment variable.
     headless: Boolean,

     // URL of the proxy server, e.g. 'http://username:password@1.2.3.4:55555'.